-We update our 10 to Watch Filmmakers of 2017 list every day for 10 days as we announce each filmmaker.
+We update our 10 Filmmakers to Watch in 2017 list every day for 10 days as we announce each filmmaker.
 With reader recommendations and industry colleagues, 10 to watch identifies artists who are breaking new ground, either in their own career or in the form at large.

 I can scarcely believe that EIFF 2015 is behind us.
 No longer will I have the routine of looking at my carefully composed screening spreadsheet as my night ends, in order to plan the next morning’s viewing.
 Writing this article amidst the hubbub of excited conversation is the last time I will get to sit in Festival HQ for 2015, amongst creators and consumers of world class cinema.
 It has been wonderful to be involved in this celebration of what film can achieve.